trampgeek/moodle-qtype_coderunner/Readme.md

 ones.
 The latter include the language, sandbox, timeout, memory limit and the "make this question a prototype" feature.

+The following section on supporting or implementing new languages shows in detail the process for creating a new question type.

 **WARNING #1:** if you define your own question type you'd better make sure when you export your question bank that you include the prototype, or all of its children will die on being imported